Type of Sarcoma: Osteosarcoma

 It was 1980 and Scott Tjaden was a typical nine-year-old kid living in Willmar with a loving family, a cadre of friends, and a lifetime of adventure ahead of him.
 He loved sports, and when he had a hit on the knee during a football game, he didn’t think much of it.
 The soreness in his knee didn’t dissipate, and after an extended period of time, his parents determined it was time to see a doctor.

-Successful surgery was performed Wednesday, the day before Thanksgiving.
-For the following 18 months, Scott endured chemo treatments – every three weeks; for the first six months as inpatient at the University of Minnesota and later alternating between the University of Minnesota and the Willmar Clinic.
+Successful surgery was performed the day before Thanksgiving.
+For the following 18 months, Scott endured chemo treatments every three weeks, rotating between four days inpatient at the University of Minnesota and outpatient at their Willmar Clinic.

 In addition, Scott received inpatient therapy at Shriner’s Hospital, where he was fitted with a prosthetic leg, taking his first step in February of 1981.
 Scott said it was “pretty easy to learn to walk with the prosthetic” and, with the support of family and friends, was soon back to most of his regular activities – including sports.